laranzu/MCastBots/README.md

 The supervisor borrows some code from DNABot, so if you want to move the code somewhere else, copy everything.

-The supervisor spends most of its time printing out network traffic.
+The supervisor spends most of its time printing out channel traffic.
 If you want to control bots, press Enter to suspend the printout.
 You can then type messages on the command line for sending and see what happens.
 Enter a blank line again when you're done, printout will resume including buffered traffic.

+Messages are `CODE dest [args]` where the CODE is an opcode as described in `protocol.md` (You can enter lowercase codes, the supervisor will capitalize before sending.)
+The destination is usually a botname, as shown at the start of each printed channel message, but can be a wildcard `*` for all bots.

+Currently implemented: `PING, UPLD` </br>
+If you don't enter a specific upload file name, the supervisor adds the default bot results file.

 If you want to run more than one supervisor at a time, sure why not?